How To Join Picture Frame Corners

 Pocket Screws

-Recessed holes are drilled in one frame rail using a special drill guide, and pocket screws (they fit in the recessed hole “pocket”) are used to join the two frame rails.
+Recessed holes are drilled in one frame rail using a special drill guide, and pocket hole screws (they fit in the recessed hole “pocket”) are used to join the two frame rails.
 They require a little extra thought and planning, but they provide an extremely strong joint, making them a good choice for larger frames.

 V-Nails